MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 ## Differences between Dynamics 365 and Salesforce

-Sales app works a little differently depending on which CRM you use.
+the Sales app works a little differently depending on which CRM you use.
 The differences are described in the following sections.

 ### When you save activities to Dynamics 365

 - If a notification about server-side synchronization appears when you try to save an email or meeting, it means that your mailbox isn't set up to save Outlook activities to Dynamics 365.
 Select **Turn on** to turn on server-side synchronization for your mailbox.
-Learn more in [Use server-side synchronization with Sales app](use-server-side-sync.md).
+Learn more in [Use server-side synchronization with the Sales app](use-server-side-sync.md).

     :::image type="content" source="media/highlight-save-server-side-sync-notice.png" alt-text="Screenshot showing the server-side sync notice in the Sales side pane.":::